 Indigenous communities often cannot speak or read Khmer.
 Researchers have stated that this, coupled with traditionally limited participation in national politics, hinders their capacity to obtain collective title.8

 While the Land Law of 2001 introduced communal title, the process of granting title wasn’t clear.
-Clarity came in 2009 with the Sub-decree No. 83 Procedure of Registration of Land of Indigenous Communities and the Circular of the Ministry of Rural Development on the Procedures and Methods of Implementing National Policy on the Development and Identification of an Indigenous Community.
+Clarity came in 2009 with the Sub-decree No. 83 Procedure of Registration of Land of Indigenous Communities9 and the Circular of the Ministry of Rural Development on the Procedures and Methods of Implementing National Policy on the Development and Identification of an Indigenous Community.

 Sub-decree No.83 provides the framework by which indigenous communities can acquire collective title.
 There are 3 stages:

 - The Ministry of Rural Development issues a letter of recognition that the community is an indigenous community.
 (As of February 2017, 119 communities had achieved this.)10

 - The Ministry of Interior registers the community as a legal entity.
 (102 communities have achieved this.)

 - The Ministry of Land Management, Urban Planning and Construction surveys the land and ultimately issues titles.
 (54 communities have made application at this stage; 14 have been granted land titles.)